Signal Processor¶

 The above list of operations will apply 25 and 70 Hz of Gaussian line broadening to dependent variables at index 0 and 1, respectively.

-Let’s add another dependent variable to the previously created CSDM object to target specific dependent variables.
+Let’s add another dependent variable to the previously created CSDM instance to target specific dependent variables.

 test_data = np.zeros(500)